How to Use XLOOKUP to Return Blank Instead of 0 -12 Methods

 Formula Breakdown

-XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14): This function looks for the value of cell F5 in our dataset, which locates in the range of cells B5:B14, and it will print the corresponding value in the range of cells D5:D14.
-As the value in Column D for the value of F5 is blank, the function will return us 0.
-Otherwise, it will provide us with that value.
+XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14): looks for the value of F5 in your dataset, which locates in the range B5:B14, and it inserts the corresponding value in the range D5:D14.
+As the value in Column D for the value of F5 is blank, the function will return 0.
+Otherwise, it will provide the value.

-ISNUMBER(XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14)): This function checks the result got from the XLOOKUP function.
+ISNUMBER(XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14)): checks the result from the XLOOKUP function.
 If the cell is empty the function will return FALSE.
 Otherwise, it will return TRUE.
 In this case, the value is FALSE.

 Applying IF, ISNUMBER Functions